IL0VY0V/The-Fae/README.md

 This is a small little game I am working on.
-I learned "print" in class and expanded heavily from that, doing my own research and copying and pasting.
-Play the demo, not the beta.
+I learned "print" in class and expanded heavily, doing my research; copying and pasting what I learned.
+Beta v1 is currently being worked on.
+If you somehow got a copy of Beta v1 early, before Beta v1 was unfinished...then you're slick, aren't ya?
+Naughty Naughty.
+Only a few are giving closed access to the unfinished Beta unless you downloaded the unfinished Beta v1 before it was taken down.